 Many people attempt to avoid the pain of these wounds, or “heal them,” through spiritual practice.
 Though this is an honest and genuine attempt to solve a problem, it most often leads to Spiritual Bypassing a term first coined by psychologist John Welwood in 1984, to refer to the use of spiritual practices and beliefs as a means to avoid dealing with painful feelings, unresolved wounds, and developmental needs.
 Spiritual bypassing has many subtle forms and is another major stumbling block on the road of spiritual development and integration, though again with support it need not stop you.

 The Wounds That Block the Way

-These wounds, both recent and long past, often run very deep.
+The wounds that stop your life and personality from transforming, both recent and long past, often run very deep.
 When touched upon, they can bring up overwhelming emotions of grief, anger, and fear which can be very difficult to face.
 From a certain perspective, the desire to avoid the wounds and reach for something greater makes a good deal of sense.
-However, often the wounds quickly form into negative beliefs about ourselves and the world such as, “I’m not good enough,” “I have no right to exist,” “The world is not a safe place,” or “I am not worthy of love,” and end up having a powerfully destructive effect on our lives.
+However, often the wounds quickly form into unconscious negative beliefs about ourselves and the world such as, “I’m not good enough,” “I have no right to exist,” “The world is not a safe place,” or “I am not worthy of love,” and end up having a powerfully destructive effect on our lives.

 These beliefs, also known as introjects, are strangely often not even our own.
 However, for varying reasons we swallowed them whole and took them on as our own, often as a coping mechanism to exist in our family system as children.
 To spirit such beliefs are utterly false and ridiculous, but because our energy clamps down around them and their originating wounds, they act as blocks to the movement of allowing your spiritual essence fully into your humanness.
 This is why they must be addressed directly in a safe environment with great care and compassion.